bktiwari81/deploymentframework/README.md

 	4. Create a private custom image
 	5. Add permissions

 2. Create a Lambda function
 	1. Go to AWS Lambda service and create Lambda function
 	2. Select runtime as Python 3.8
 	3. Add handler name as lambda_function.msDeployHandler
 	4. Copy content from msDeployHandler.py and paste it into your Lambda function
-	5. Create two environment variable for git configuration and set your git repo credentials gitusername gitpassword
+	5. Create two environment variable `gitusername` and `gitpassword` for git configuration and set your git repo credentials

-3. Add API Gateway as trigger
+2. Add API Gateway to expose Lambda as REST API
 	1. Go to AWS Lambda service
 	2. Click onto you Lambda function
 	3. Create API gateway trigger as REST - This will give API gateway endpooint that you can use to trigger your lambda function

 **Q: What all AWS services is this framework using?**